 This path is so popular that most aren’t even aware that there’s another option.
 It’s easy to see why.

-Unfortunately, the price of traveling the proficient disciple making path is significant and not clear at all.
+Unfortunately, the price of traveling the standardized disciple making path is significant and not clear at all.
 Since this approach aligns so well with the predominant cultural values (easy over arduous, systematized over customized, and predictable over varied) that most miss the costs altogether.
-When it comes to how to make a disciple the proficient discipling approach offers results now with payment deferred until later.
+When it comes to how to make a disciple the standardized discipling approach offers results now with payment deferred until later.

-There are at least four costs to the proficient discipling approach.
+There are at least four costs to the standardized discipling approach.
 Each of these weaknesses is the result of separating what should not be separated in order to cater to consumers.

 1. The Cost of Separating Learning from Becoming